facebook/docusaurus/website/blog/2017-12-14-introducing-docusaurus.md

 │   └── write-translations.js
 ```

 The key files here are build-files.js and start-server.js.
 There are many similarities between these two files: `build-files.js` is used to build the physical artifacts for serving by an external web server. `start-server.js` is used to run the Docusaurus server and locally test your site.
-Both go through the following general process to take all of the markdown and configuration to create a runnable website:
+Both go through the following general process to take all of the Markdown and configuration to create a runnable website:

 1. Process your website settings in `siteConfig.js`
-1. Read the document metadata that exists in all the markdown files in your docs directory.
+1. Read the document metadata that exists in all the Markdown files in your docs directory.
-1. Create a table of contents for your documents based upon the ids extracted from the metadata.
+1. Create a table of contents for your documents based upon the IDs extracted from the metadata.
-1. Convert the markdown to HTML, including doing link replacement.
+1. Convert the Markdown to HTML, including doing link replacement.
 1. These files will go in a build/docs directory of the compiled site, and any translated versions will go into a language specific folder within the build/docs folder.
 1. Repeat 1-3 for blog posts.
 1. The blog file will go in a build/blog directory of the compiled site.